Cognoscan/condense_db/query.md

 ### Comparison Operators ###

-Requires that the field have the "ord" property set to true in the document schema.
+Requires that the field have the "ord" field set to true in the document schema.
 Operator evaluates as true depending on the ordering and the provided value.

 All comparison operators evaluate as false if the types do not match.